Sam Rayburn Museum - Resources

 The Sam Rayburn Museum also houses Rayburn's personal library and an extensive collection of books that relate to his career or to the people, issues, and events with which he dealt during his years of public service.
 Rayburn's personal library makes up the bulk of the extensive book collection.
 Although a number of the books are rare or scarce, most are well-thumbed works about American government and history that Rayburn used during his career in Congress.
 The collection also contains a set of the Congressional Record as well as a number of books personally inscribed to Rayburn by admirers such as Franklin D. Roosevelt, Harry S Truman, and Dwight D. Eisenhower.
 A card file index provides access to the holdings in this library.
 The Library also contains on microfilm Rayburn's official papers and a microfilm reader.
 Speaker Rayburn's original papers are part of the Center's Congressional History Collection and are available in the Center's Research and Collections Division located in Sid Richardson Hall Unit 2 on the main campus of University of Texas at Austin.
 Papers of many of Rayburn's congressional colleagues, such as John Nance Garner, James Buchanan, Maury Maverick, Sr., Lloyd Bentsen, Jr., Frank Ikard, and Ralph Yarborough, are also available for use in the Briscoe Center's Research and Collections Division.
 Also in Austin, adjacent to Sid Richardson Hall, is the Lyndon B. Johnson Library and Museum, where additional material related to Rayburn's political career may be found.

 The Sam Rayburn Museum celebrates Rayburn's birthday each January with an open house and reception.
-Different traveling exhibits are featured in the main reading room tthroughout the year.
-In addition, the Sam Rayburn Museum joins with the three other historical sites in Bonham to host a holiday open house and reception each December.
-The Sam Rayburn Museum also works in partnership with the Friends of Sam Rayburn to present their annual fundraising banquet in the spring.
+Different traveling exhibits are featured in the main reading room throughout the year.
+In addition, the Sam Rayburn Museum joins with other sites in Bonham to host a holiday open house and reception each December.
+The Sam Rayburn Museum also works in partnership with the Friends of Sam Rayburn to present their annual fundraising banquet.